SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

-# Yin-Yang Five-Phase Reasoning Protocol v0.1
+# Yin-Yang Five-Phase Reasoning Protocol

-A minimal protocol for dynamic, energy-aware, multi-agent reasoning based on Yin-Yang state transitions and Five-Phase routing.
+A structural protocol for dynamic, energy-aware, multi-agent reasoning based on Yin-Yang state transitions, Five-Phase routing, and dynamic control metrics.

 ## Status

-Draft specification v0.1.0.
+Draft specification.

+Current structure:

+* Core protocol: `v0.1`
+* Validation release: `v0.1.1`
+* Dynamic control metrics extension: `v0.2.0`

 This repository defines an early conceptual and structural protocol.
 It is not a benchmark result, hardware implementation, or claim of immediate energy reduction.